 Academic Bowl Club

-Facts, Formulas, Figures.
+History, Literature, Mythology, Science, Math, Sports.
 Some kids love absorbing information from reading and current events.
 Some love the competition of testing their knowledge.
 Compass has an Academic Bowl Club (ABC) just for them!
-Kids who love trivia will get together each week to test their knowledge, challenge each other, and practice together as they prepare for area quiz bowls.
+Kids who love the nitty gritty of almost any topic will get together *ONLINE* each week to test their knowledge, challenge each other, and practice as they prepare for area quiz bowls.

 Club members must be homeschooled students in 4th-8th grade*.
 Grade* is defined by student’s age-based enrollment if he/she were in traditional school without acceleration, grade skipping, or delayed entry.

-Club members will meet at Compass on Wednesdays from 4:00 pm- 4:55 pm beginning September 18.
-The team will occasionally stay until 5:15-5:20 to practice focused subjects with guest instructors/experts.
+Club members will meet ONLINE on Tuesdays from 4:00 pm- 5:00 pm.
+Meetings may occasionally extend until 5:15 pm to practice focused subjects with guest instructors/experts.

-Sign up for the Academic Bowl Club through the Compass Store.
-There is a membership fee to cover team registration fees for area competitions and some team supplies.
-The membership fee for non-Compass students includes an additional activity and facility fee.
+Sign up for the Academic Bowl Club through the Compass Activity Fees page.
+The membership fee covers team registration for area competitions, some team supplies, and expert monthly instruction on history topics most likely to appear at quiz bowls.
 If the team decides to participate in additional competitions, advances to finals or nationals, or individuals compete in bees, participants will incur additional registration fees.